hazeycode/zig-objcrt/README.md

 **NOTE:** This is for working with the runtime API, user-friendly bindings to Apple Frameworks are not provided by this library but may be built ontop.

 **WARNING:** In early development.
 Does not yet have full API coverage and needs more testing.
-Issues and PRs are most welcome.
+The higher-level APIs, i.e. `defineAndRegisterClass` are very WIP as there are some things to be worked out regarding memory management.
+Open to suggestions and issues and PRs are most welcome.

+**NOTE:** Currently uses translate-c on the objective-c headers that are vendored with Zig.
+It's perhaps better not to rely on these and replace with extern definitions?

 ### Example usage